 This is a list of colleges and universities in Great Britain that provide courses in Human-Animal studies.
-This includes the name of the college, the name of the course, who is teaching the course, and brief description of the animal science course that the instructor will be covering.
+This includes the name of the college, the name of the course, who is teaching the course, and brief description of the course that the instructor will be covering.

 Bath Spa University